-PUBLIC ART IN LOS ANGELES
+PUBLIC ART LOS ANGELES STATUE

 In the 1930's the United States of America started long-term national programs and federal art projects like the WPA Works Progress Administration in California with the intention to develop patriotism, national consciousness and pride.